twilson217/k8s-on-superpod-toolkit/docs/README.md

 ## Upcoming Upgrades

-See `.nosync/working/todo-list.md` for the complete Kubernetes 1.33 upgrade plan.

 ### Next Steps
-1. Other component upgrades (lws downgrade)
+1. Other component upgrades (lws downgrade - deferred)
-2. Kubernetes Control Plane (v1.31.9 → v1.33.x)
+2. ~~Kubernetes Control Plane upgrade to v1.33~~ - **NOT SUPPORTED**
-   - **IMPORTANT:** Review `BCM-Kubernetes-Upgrade-Requirements.md` before starting
+   - **BCM Limitation:** `cm-kubernetes-setup` only supports up to Kubernetes 1.32.x
+   - Confirmed with BCM support - do not attempt 1.33 upgrade
+   - Staying on v1.32.9 until BCM releases updated tooling

 ## Documentation Standards